 Beta-Amyloid peptide antibodies were generated against a KLH-conjugated N-terminal sequence contained within both the 40- and 42-amino acid versions of the human Beta-Amyloid peptide (i.e., DAE FRH DSG YEV HHQ KL) (Amyloid Precursor Protein residues #672-688).

-Beta-Amyloid-positive “neuritic plaque” in cerebral cortex as seen in a post-mortum specimen taken from an Alzheimer’s disease patient.
+Beta-Amyloid-positive “neuritic plaque” (shown in higher magnification) in cerebral cortex as seen in a post-mortum specimen taken from an Alzheimer’s disease patient.
 Picture courtesy of Dr. Randy Woltjer, Oregon Health & Sciences University.

 Anti-Beta-Amyloid Peptide (N-terminus) Antibody

 Beta-Amyloid Peptide (N-terminus)

 Beta-Amyloid peptide is a 40- or 42-amino acid fragment of the human Beta-Amyloid Peptide: Precursor Protein (770 amino acids) produced by the proteolytic actions of Beta and Gamma-secretases.
 Both forms of Beta-Amyloid peptide are rather insoluble and tend to self-aggregate into distinctive extracellular "plaques."
 These plaques are evident in brains from patients with Alzheimer's disease as well as in brains from individuals with a history of traumatic head injuries.
 In the case of Alzheimer's disease, it has been suggested that these extracellular Beta-Amyloid peptide plaques are themselves cytotoxic (rather than simply being markers of brain pathology), and are responsible for the dendritic pruning and other neurodegenerative changes seen.

 APP A4 AD1